danspielman/Laplacians.jl/README.md

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

-## Version 0.3.0, July 2018
+## Version 0.3.0, July 18 (or so), 2017

 This is the first version that is compatible with Julia 0.7.
 Other changes:

 * Dropped support for samplingSDDM and samplingLap solvers.
 * The behavior of rand in Julia 0.7 is different, and this has changed the behavior of chimera.
+So, the chimera graphs generated in Version 0.3.0 and beyond will be different from those before.

 ## Version 0.2.2, December 28, 2017